-Boston, Ma is one of the oldest cities in the United States and as such has a huge amount of culture and history.
+Boston, Ma is one of the oldest cities in the United States and, as such, has a huge amount of culture and history.
 It’s the perfect place for a long holiday, particularly if you enjoy American History.
-The very cradle of the Revolution began in Massachusetts after al so the city is jam packed with historic sites and museums worth a visit.
-The Boston Area is also home to Harvard and MIT, two of the world’s most prestigious universities so you can even spend a little time pretending you’re one of the nation’s elite students if that floats your boat.
+The very cradle of the Revolution began in Massachusetts.
+Also, the city is jam-packed with historic sites and museums worth a visit.
+The Boston Area is also home to Harvard and MIT, two of the world’s most prestigious universities, so you can even spend a little time pretending you’re one of the nation’s elite students if that floats your boat.

-Freedom Trail: A 16 stop, 2.5 mile trail in the heart of the city links many of the most important historic sites related to the American Revolution.
+Freedom Trail: A 16 stop, 2.5-mile trail in the city's heart links many of the most important historic sites related to the American Revolution.
 You can take to the trail with a costumed guide or pick and choose what you wish to see by walking with a self-guided itinerary.
-Try to schedule a stop to Faneuil Hall, a market that’s been in operation since 1742, for lunch and entertaining street performers.
+Try to schedule a stop at Faneuil Hall, a market that’s been in operation since 1742, for lunch and entertaining street performers.

-Salem: Another 30 minute drive outside Boston, it’s a must see for anyone who loves history and the supernatural.
-Stop by the Salem Witch Museum to learn all you can about the trials and then visit the monument to reflect about the toll it took on the accused.
-Whether they were truly witches or victims of ingested fungus related hallucinations, the trials are treated sensitively.
-They also offer great Segway tours of the town and the specialty shops in Salem are top notch.
-For literature lover, the House of the Seven Gables is also nearby.
+Salem: Another 30-minute drive outside Boston, it’s a must-see for anyone who loves history and the supernatural.
+Please stop by the Salem Witch Museum to learn all you can about the trials and then visit the monument to reflect on the toll it took on the accused.
+Whether they were truly witches or victims of ingested fungus-related hallucinations, the trials are treated sensitively.
+They also offer great Segway tours of the town, and the specialty shops in Salem are top-notch.
+For literature lovers, the House of the Seven Gables is also nearby.

-Cheers: For the classic TV lovers out there, no trip to Boston is complete without a trip to the Pub used as the exterior of Cheers.
+Cheers: For the classic TV lovers out there, no trip to Boston is complete without a trip to the Pub used as Cheers' exterior.
 The location proved so popular to tourists that the pub changed names to cater to demand.
 Just don’t expect them to call your name out like you’re Norm!

-Granary Burying Ground: Speaking of Sam Adams, the patriot and statesman is buried at the Granary Burying Ground.
-There should be a map available to most visitors that will help them locate the grave of Adams and many other early patriots.
-In total, three signers of the Declaration of Independence are buried here: Samuel Adams, Robert Treat Paine, and John Hancock (also known as the biggest signature on the Declaration of Independence).
+Granary Burying Ground: Speaking of Sam Adams, the patriot and statesman are buried at the Granary Burying Ground.
+There should be a map available to most visitors to help them locate the grave of Adams and many other early patriots.
+Three signers of the Declaration of Independence are buried here: Samuel Adams, Robert Treat Paine, and John Hancock (also known as the biggest signature on the Declaration of Independence).

 Boston Public Garden: An oasis in the middle of the city established in 1837, the Boston Public Garden is one of the earliest Botanical Gardens in the United States.
 It’s located next to Boston Common, which dates back to 1634.
-Visitors to the Public Garden can make use of the traditional Swan Boats and view the Make Way for Ducklings Statue.
+Visitors to the Public Garden can use the traditional Swan Boats and view the Make Way for Ducklings statue.